Creating change

 • School context review

 The Way2Go team consults with school leadership, local government, school governing council and focus teachers about school transport conditions.
 This provides background for observations of student, parent and others' behaviour and assists local council with the determination of priorities for local area improvements.
-A web-based survey often precedes the conversation with the principal.

 • GIS maps of student travel patterns